rstudio/packrat/README.md

    collected within one directory), and call `packrat::init()` to immediately obtain R package sources for all packages used in your project, and snapshot that state so it can hence be preserved across time.

+# Setting up your own custom, CRAN-like repositories

+Please view the [set-up
+guide](http://rstudio.github.io/packrat/custom-repos.html) here for a simple walkthrough in how you might set up your own, local, custom CRAN repository.